loictonneau75/LightCMS/README.md

 # Site Configuration - [data.json](json/data.json)

-This JSON file defines the dynamic structure of the web form used by the site, as well as the carousel configuratio
+The file [json/data.json](json/data.json) defines the dynamic structure of the web form used by the site, as well as the carousel configuration.

 ## Structure Overview